Gib Lewis: Politics

 Lewis was elected Speaker in 1983 to succeed Bill W. Clayton of Springlake, Lamb County.
 He was a key figure in passing the 1984 education act, designed by Ross Perot and Democratic Governor Mark White, hailed at the time as one of the most sweeping public education reforms in Texas history.
 He was instrumental in the passage of the 1985 comprehensive Texas Water Plan.
 He later promoted legislation to combat crime, including stricter laws against drunk drivers.
 An avid sportsman, Lewis carried legislation creating the "Operation Game Thief" program and was a sponsor of the Uniform Game Management Act.

 In 1969, Lewis was elected to the River Oaks City Council.
 He arrived the next year in Fort Worth, the county seat of Tarrant County.

 In 1970, Lewis was elected to the House from Tarrant County.
 In 1973, he was named chairman of the House Natural Resources Committee.
 In 1977, he chaired the House Committee on Intergovernmental Affairs.

-Criminal activity
+Legal issues

 Conviction on ethics charges

 In January 1992, Lewis pleaded no contest to two charges alleging that he illegally accepted a gift from a prominent law firm in San Antonio, Texas, and failed to disclose the money on official financial reports filed with the state.
 As part of a plea bargain, Lewis agreed to not seek reelection and to pay a fine of $1,000 for each charge.

 DWI arrest

 In June 2009, Lewis was arrested in the capital city of Austin, on probable cause of driving while intoxicated.
-His breathalyzer test indicated a blood alcohol content (BAC) level of 0.16 g/dl, twice the legal limit in Texas, and over three times the "best practices" limit recommended by the World Health Organization.
+His breathalyzer test indicated a blood alcohol content (BAC) level of 0.16 g/dl, twice the legal limit in Texas.